jmortlock/bottles_of_fp/README.md

 # Bottles

-Elixir implementation of the 99bottles kata
+Elixir implementation of the 99bottles kata, with some improvments.

+Count in bottles, 6-packs and cartons or whatever combination you like

 Run ``` mix test ``` to see the output